The Different Types of Cannabis Concentrates & Extracts

-Probably one of the most known types of cannabis concentrates.
-Shatter is a glass-like consistency that is quite popular because of affordability and relative ease of producing.
+One of the most well known types of cannabis concentrates is shatter.
+Shatter is a glass-like consistency that is quite popular because of affordability and high potency.
 Once fully, purged off all the solvent, the extraction is poured flat onto a sheet and left to settle into a translucent, hard consistency.
 Shatter can also be a bit softer and referred to as “pull-and-snap” because of how a single dab is pulled and snapped away from the sheet of shatter.
 The flavor of shatter can be hit or miss depending on the starting material (trim or full nugs) and the quality of the flower used.

 - Wax/Budder/Crumble (Consistency)

-Wax, sometimes referred to as Budder and sometimes as crumble, describes a consistency that is like butter or icing on a cake.
-These types of cannabis concentrates can appear almost moist as a result of whipping the purged extract at a low heat temperature.
+Wax, sometimes referred to as Budder and sometimes as crumble, describes a consistency that is either buttery or a soft-crumble that you can easily squish between your fingers.
+These products can appear almost moist as a result of whipping the purged extract at a low heat temperature.
 Aerating the extract like this creates the opaque, soft, buddered product.
-The extract steps in the process usually means extra cost, but the flavor can be well worth it.
+The flavor can be highly desirable.